westbot657/DungeonEngine/Dungeons/world/world.md

 - Krianor - The compound of Vetrum and Keflian.
 When this compound is in contact with Astreatium, it acts as a battery with Astreatium being ground, and Krianor being positive.

-- Shadestone - stone that emmits darkness. makes light sources look dim.
+- Shadestone - stone that emmits darkness. makes nearby light sources look dim.

 Dragons don't *need* to breath, meaning they can travel through space, but their breath weapon relies on an atmosphere